California Sexual Assault Lawyers

 Compassionate Sexual Assault Lawyers Who Empower Survivors To Reclaim Their Lives

-Sexual assault lawyers at Arash Law provide expert legal support and advocacy for survivors of sexual violence.
+Sexual assault lawyers at Arash Law provide legal support and advocacy for survivors of sexual violence.
 We understand the profound and lasting impact of sexual assault, and we want to be clear: if you have experienced it, you are not at fault.

 Sexual violence causes profound emotional and physical harm, often within relationships of trust, making it even harder to come forward.
 You may have the right to file a personal injury claim, separate from any criminal case, to hold your assailant — and possibly others, like employers or property owners — accountable.
 This right allows you to seek compensation for medical costs, pain and suffering, and other damages.

-Expert Legal Support For Sexual Assault Survivors
+Experienced Legal Support For Sexual Assault Survivors

-- Seeking Justice And Compensation — We work to recover compensation for:
+- Seeking Justice and Compensation — We work to recover compensation for:

 - Medical and therapy expenses.